 - Primer Courses: To build a stronger foundation in the disciplines outside a student’s primary field of training, we offer targeted feeder courses that are specifically designed to teach relevant basics to non-specialists.
-Depending on their background and needs, life science students take primers in biophysics and statistics/bioinformatics and programming (Matlab and R).
+Depending on their background and needs, life science students take primers in biophysics and statistics/bioinformatics and programming (Matlab, Python and R).
 Math/physics students take primers in life sciences and optionally bioinformatics.
 Students from the field of bioinformatics take primers in biophysics and optionally statistics.

 - Lecture Series: QBM students suggest, invite and host external speakers at this monthly event.
 The lectures on QBM-relevant topics are complemented with a journal club with the guest speaker.
 Each QBM student should host a speaker at least once during the PhD and should have visited at least ten lecture series events.

 - QBM retreat: This annual event brings all QBM students together in an informal scientific environment where they present their research in brief talks and posters, and attend lectures of invited speakers.

 We also encourage the students to attend international conferences, workshops, summer schools at LMU or other institutions, as well as advanced courses relevant to their research work.
 Additionally, the students have various opportunities to participate in events within the Munich scientific community, following their own research interests.
 These events include lecture series, symposia, and workshops offered by five collaborative research centers (SFBs) represented within QBM, the Center for NanoScience (CeNS), and the excellence clusters Nanosystems Initiative Munich (NIM) and the Center for Integrated Protein Science Munich (CIPSM), the Max-Planck-Institute of Biochemistry and the Helmholtz Center Munich.